© Copyright 2020, TnT Farms Minis

 Litter Box: You can train your Juliana to use a litter box like household cats do.
 DO NOT use cat litter for your mini pig.
 Always use pine shavings/pellets for your pig litter.
 You can also use puppy pads or newspaper shavings.
 It's hard for new born pigs to get into a regular sized litter box because they cannot scale the lip very easily.
 Cutting the side down on a mixing tub works great.

 Bedding: Juliana pigs like to hide under blankets and use little doggie beds.
 They also like to curl up in straw.
 If housing your piggy indoors, be sure to have a sectioned run for them to hang out in when you are not around because they are very curious and like to root and chew on things.

 Fun: Pigs play with toys like balls and stuffed animals.
 You don't want your piggy to get bored so always have something for them to play with.
 Having a little rooting box is great to keep them busy.
 All you need is a little tray with pond rocks in it.
 Drop in some treats and watch them root for hours.

 Skin: Pigs are prone to having rough skin that can dry up and become flaky.
 Bathe your piggy with baby shampoo and rub lotion on the skin regularly to prevent them from itching and flaking.
 Skin-so-soft from Avon works great.

-Our pure bred Juliana piglets start at $1000 and are ready to go to their new homes at five weeks old.
+Our pure bred Juliana piglets start at $1000 and are ready to go to their new homes at seven weeks old.
 By then they are already weaned and potty trained in our nursery.